-Recent Movement On April 18, 2016, Law No. 4 of 2016 established the Dubai Economic Security Centre (the "DESC").
-The DESC has broad powers to tackle financial crimes by investigating suspected instances of fraud, bribery, money laundering and other forms of corruption.
-In December 2016, His Highness Sheikh Mansour bin Zayed Al Nahyan, the UAE Deputy Prime Minister and Minister of Presidential Affairs, officially opened the 22 nd International Congress of Supreme Audit Institutions (the "INCOSAI"), hosted in Abu Dhabi.
-INCOSAI is the supreme body of the International Organisation of Supreme Audit Institutions (the "INTOSAI"), which is a non-governmental and independent umbrella organization for external government auditors.
-During the 2016 gathering in Abu Dhabi, the UN Secretary-General urged the Congress to strengthen its fight against corruption, and highlighted the critical role played by auditors.
+In July 2017, an Emirati ex-senior manager of a Dubai-based ports company was charged with soliciting AED 4,800,000 (~USD 1,306,122) in bribes to help contractors secure project tenders between 2012 and 2014.
+A Syrian national and a Lebanese national were charged with aiding and abetting the ex-senior manager and forging documents.
+Two managers for the contractors, an Egyptian national and a Jordanian national, were charged with offering to bribe a public employee.
+In August 2018, the Emirati ex-senior manager was sentenced to 18 months in jail and fined AED 4,850,000 (~USD 1,319,728).
+The Syrian national accused of aiding and abetting received a suspended one-year sentence due to her testifying against her manager, while the Egyptian, Jordanian, and Lebanese nationals were all sentenced to one year of imprisonment.
+The four expatriate defendants will also be deported following the completion of their jail sentences.
+In June 2018, two energy company employees were each sentenced to five years in jail for trading confidential information about their company for a bribe of AED 300,000 (~USD 81,633).
+The employees, an Emirati man and an Arab national, were both found guilty of taking bribes and breaching their duties.
+In addition to their prison sentences, the men were also ordered to pay fines equivalent to the value of the bribes they had taken.
+The convictions were secured on the basis of phone records and photographs.
+Recent Movement On April 18, 2016, Law No. 4 of 2016 established the Dubai Economic Security Centre ("DESC").
+The DESC has broad powers to tackle financial crimes by investigating suspected instances of fraud, bribery, money laundering, and other forms of corruption.
+In December 2016, His Highness Sheikh Mansour bin Zayed Al Nahyan, the UAE Deputy Prime Minister and Minister of Presidential Affairs, officially opened the 22 nd International Congress of Supreme Audit Institutions ("INCOSAI"), hosted in Abu Dhabi.
+INCOSAI is the supreme body of the International Organisation of Supreme Audit Institutions ("INTOSAI"), which is a non-governmental and independent umbrella organization for external government auditors.
+During the 2016 gathering in Abu Dhabi, the UN Secretary-General urged the Congress to strengthen its fight against corruption and highlighted the critical role played by auditors.
 It has been reported that the SAI has been drafting the UAE's first stand-alone anticorruption law (which will be separate from the various anti-bribery provisions found in the Penal Code and other local laws).
 This law is expected to address the UAE's commitments under the UNCAC and would likely cover the bribery of foreign officials.
-The draft law appears to have been discussed in the UAE cabinet and the UAE Federal National Council before being submitted to the UAE Federal Supreme Council for ratification; however, no timeframe has been provided for such ratification.
-OECD Convention No Participation in International Anti-corruption UNCAC Signed August 10, 2005 Ratified February 22, 2006 Conventions Arab Anti- Corruption Convention Signed December 21, 2010 Last Updated February 28, 2018
+The draft law appears to have been discussed in the UAE cabinet and the UAE Federal National Council before being submitted to the UAE Federal Supreme Council for ratification; however, no time frame has been provided for such ratification.
+OECD Convention No Participation in International Anti- UNCAC Signed August 10, 2005 Ratified February 22, 2006 Corruption Conventions Arab Anti- Corruption Convention Signed December 21, 2010 Last Updated July 22, 2019